 A mouse hover is different from a mouse click, but you can make it accessible too.
 To create a hover effect, you would typically use the onMouseOver event handler.
 However, this is not enough for keyboard users.
 They need the onFocus and onBlur event handlers with it as well.
 These event handlers allow users to trigger mouse hovers with their keyboard.
 Visit the links below to learn more.

 As users fill out your form, they should feel comfortable every step of the way.
-If they need help with a form field, your help tips should open on mouse hover so that they don’t have to worry about leaving the form and losing their current information.
-A successful form isn’t just easy to use physically, it’s one that’s also easy to use mentally.
-This is where users can fill out a form free of all fears and doubts.
-The way you design your user interface controls that.
+If they need help with a form field, your help tips should open on mouse hover so they don’t have to worry about leaving the form and losing their information.
+Users need to be free of fear and doubt when they fill out forms.